Lessons and Reflections of how Regional Organisations should enable Civil Society

-There has been collaboration between the private sector and various organisations, to bring aid to those most in need.
-An example was mining communities, whose most pressing need was food.
+There has been collaboration between the private sector and various organizations, to bring aid to those most in need.
+An example was mining communities, who’s most pressing need was food.

 Looking at social protection, and the deficit in funding, most the funding at present comes from donors, which is obviously limited.
 Governments need to be engaged, to see how much they can allocate to social protection systems, to ensure a basic level of income protection for most of their citizens.

 Christabel spoke of the unique opportunity that has been provided through the pandemic, showing us what the challenges are, where the most important issues lie.
 Programmes can be finetuned to address the needs of specific groups, like smallholder farmers and women cross border traders.

 Marlon expounded on the Basic Income Grant, and how this needs to be developed – using the experiences of people during this pandemic, to prepare for the next one, or the next natural disaster.
 He said there needs to be an understanding that social protection is not a privilege, or a handout, it’s a basic right.

 Summing up the three biggest issues, Masego listed social protection, ending hunger and food insecurity, and rethinking of the economic system.

 In response to Masego’s question of what the ideal future in Southern Africa would look like to them, the panelists replied:

 - Partnerships between civil society and the private sector

 - Strengthening of operations, specifically in saving